jianhao2016/AllSet/README.md

 # AllSet

-This is the repo for our paper: AllSet.
+This is the repo for our paper: [You are AllSet: A Multiset Function Framework for Hypergraph Neural Networks](https://openreview.net/forum?id=hpBTIv2uy_E).
 We prepared all codes and a subset of datasets used in our experiments.
-The raw data of all our datasets is available upon request and will be posted online afterwards.

 All codes and script are in the folder `src`, and a subset of raw data are provided in folder `data`.
 To run the experiments, please go the the `src` folder first.
 ## Enviroment requirement: